NC Children with Complex Need Ask the Expert Series 2024

 NC Children with Complex Needs Training Series

 The University of North Carolina at Chapel Hill School of Social Work has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6642.
 Programs that do not qualify for NBCC credit are clearly identified.
 The University of North Carolina at Chapel Hill School of Social Work is solely responsible for all aspects of the programs.
-Successfully completing the course (both part one and two) qualifies for 3.5 contact hours.
+Successfully completing the course (both part one and two) qualifies for up to 3.5 contact hours.